What are FATF Blacklist and Grey list countries? February 2025

 The main difference between the countries mentioned on the blacklist and the FATF grey list is that the former shows no signs of making an effort toward the AML compliance structure.
 At the same time, the latter follows the FATF recommendation to fix the issues in their AML compliance and regulatory framework.

 The FATF scrutinizes the grey list countries regularly to check the specified countries’ progress towards an efficient AML compliance framework.
 The FATF assesses the progress of the countries on the grey list.
-At present (as of June 2024), 21 countries are on the FATF Grey list, including Nigeria, Croatia, Namibia, Kenya, Syria, Vietnam, and many more.
+At present (as of October 2024), 24 countries are on the FATF Grey list, including Algeria, Angola, Côte d’Ivoire, Lebanon, and many more.

-The FATF Grey List is also updated frequently, and de-listings and new additions are made based on the performance of the countries and the thorough analysis done by the FATF basis various parameters.
+The FATF Grey List is also updated thrice annually, and de-listings and new additions are made based on the performance of the countries and the thorough analysis done by the FATF basis various parameters.

-FATF Grey List – FAFTF Jurisdictions under Increased Monitoring – Update History
+FATF Grey List – FATF Jurisdictions under Increased Monitoring – Update History

 Click here to get updated FATF Blacklist and Grey list